 After a lifetime (albeit a short one so far) of learning Haida culture and being an indigenous activist, one of the foremost lessons I learned was the way that in indigenous culture, everything revolves around place and land.
 Land shapes a movement.
 The main event organized by Youth in Support of Wet’suwet’en was the occupation of the BC Legislature Building, which in my eyes became the most obscene shrine to colonialism ever to mar the earth.
-My introduction to the movement came the second day of the occupation, where with the Dean’s permission me and eight other indigenous students skipped school for the day to travel from Pearson College to downtown Victoria.
-It wasn’t too far away, if we had a car the trip could have taken only a half hour, maybe 40 minutes.
-But with only the bus and it’s frustrating schedule to guide us, the trip took the better part of two hours, and so with bleary eyes and stressed out hearts we walked, weary backs straining against backpacks full of textbooks on the off chance we could squeeze in some studying, regalia poking out the top of my bag.
-The walk from the campus through the woods to the bus station takes about twenty five minutes, and we made it just in time to make the 6:20 am bus, thank god as the next bus does not come for two hours.
+My introduction to the movement came the second day of the occupation, where, with the Dean’s permission eight other indigenous students and I skipped school for the day to travel from Pearson College to downtown Victoria.
+It wasn’t too far away if we had a car the trip could have taken only a half-hour, maybe 40 minutes.
+But with only the bus and its frustrating schedule to guide us, the trip took the better part of two hours, and so with bleary eyes and stressed-out hearts we walked, weary backs straining against backpacks full of textbooks on the off chance we could squeeze in some studying, regalia poking out the top of my bag.
+The walk from the campus through the woods to the bus station takes about twenty-five minutes, and we made it just in time to make the 6:20 am bus, thank god as the next bus does not come for two hours.
 We arrived at the legislature, finally, still tired but buzzing with excitement.